antoinebaud-econ/antoinebaud-econ.github.io/index.md

 }
 </style>

-I am a PhD candidate in the [Paris center in Law and Economics](https://cred.u-paris2.fr) at [Panthéon-Assas University](https://www.assas-universite.fr/fr).
+I am a PhD candidate in the [Paris research center in Law and Economics](https://cred.u-paris2.fr) at [Panthéon-Assas University](https://www.assas-universite.fr/fr).

 I am an applied macroeconomist with interests at the intersection of Environmental Policies, Climate Change, Growth and Political Uncertainty.